SynthAIr/SynFlyInf/README.md

 ### ``1_ExploratoryAnalysis.ipynb``

-- Preprocessing and feature engineering of BTS flight records for flights departing from or arriving at New York in January 2023
+- Preprocessing and feature engineering of BTS flight records for flights departing from or arriving at New York in January 2023.
-- Exploratory data analysis
+- Exploratory data analysis.
-- Integration of weather data (METARs)
+- Integration of weather data (METARs).
-- Feature selection leading to three distinct dataframes used for generative modeling experiments
+- Feature selection leading to three distinct dataframes used for generative modeling experiments.

 ### ``2_UC2-FlightDelayPrediction.ipynb``

-- Five synthetic data generation experiments
+- Five synthetic data generation experiments.
-- Diversity assessment: Verifies whether the synthetic dataset captures the variability of the real data
+- Diversity assessment: Verifies whether the synthetic dataset captures the variability of the real data.
-- Statistical assessment: Compares distributions and correlation structures between real and synthetic data
+- Statistical assessment: Compares distributions and correlation structures between real and synthetic data.
-- Fidelity assessment: Evaluates the ability of classification algorithms to distinguish between real and synthetic data
+- Fidelity assessment: Evaluates the ability of classification algorithms to distinguish between real and synthetic data.
-- Utility assessment: Trains machine learning models for arrival delay prediction using synthetic data, and compares their performance to models trained on real data
+- Utility assessment: Trains machine learning models for arrival delay prediction using synthetic data, and compares their performance to models trained on real data.

 ### ``3_UC6-FlightSchedulesPrediction.ipynb``

-- Reuses the synthetic data generated in UC2
+- Reuses the synthetic data generated in UC2.
-- Diversity, statistical, and fidelity assessments are identical to UC2
+- Diversity, statistical, and fidelity assessments are identical to UC2.
-- Utility assessment: Trains machine learning models on synthetic data to predict departure and arrival delays, and infers flight schedules from the predicted delay values
+- Utility assessment: Trains machine learning models on synthetic data to predict departure and arrival delays, and infers flight schedules from the predicted delay values.

 ### ``4_UC1-TurnaroundTimePrediction.ipynb``

-- Introduces two new features: *"Actual Turnaround Time"* and *"Scheduled Turnaround Time"*
+- Introduces two new features: *"Actual Turnaround Time"* and *"Scheduled Turnaround Time"*.
-- Includes two synthetic data generation experiments
+- Includes two synthetic data generation experiments.
-- Diversity, statistical, and fidelity assessments
+- Diversity, statistical, and fidelity assessments.
-- Utility assessment: Uses synthetic data to train models for predicting turnaround times in both tactical (scenario 1) and pre-tactical (scenario 2) phases
+- Utility assessment: Uses synthetic data to train models for predicting turnaround times in both tactical (scenario 1) and pre-tactical (scenario 2) phases.

 ### ``5_UC5-FlightDiversionPrediction.ipynb``

-- Adds a new feature: *"Diversion Label"*
+- Adds a new feature: *"Diversion Label"*.
-- One synthetic data generation experiment: generates synthetic instances of diverted flights to augment the historical dataset and address class imbalance
+- One synthetic data generation experiment: generates synthetic instances of diverted flights to augment the historical dataset and address class imbalance.
-- Diversity, statistical, and fidelity assessments
+- Diversity, statistical, and fidelity assessments.
-- Utility assessment: Compares the performance of flight diversion prediction models trained on real data versus models trained on the augmented dataset
+- Utility assessment: Compares the performance of flight diversion prediction models trained on real data versus models trained on the augmented dataset.

 ## 🙏 Attributions and Acknowledgments